mrpelzer/05.03-Mapbox-EventListener/READEME.md

 3. **Display the Count**
    - Select an input box from the DOM.
    - Update the value of the input box with the latest counter value after each click.

+4. **Double Click Countert**
+   - Create a new event listener that listens for double click
+   - Update the value by adding 4 to the current value